 Both SOLIDWORKS PDM and SOLIDWORKS Electrical rely on the Microsoft SQL Server database.
 You can continue using the Microsoft SQL 2014 licenses that have been bought and paid for with your initial PDM Professional purchase for the next couple of major releases.
 But non-imminently, it means you’ll need to upgrade to Microsoft SQL 2016 or greater no later than October 2021.

 This change is in line with previous support end-of-life events for previous versions of Microsoft SQL and Microsoft Windows and Windows Server OS.
 However, the main difference in this specific case is that in addition to dropping support for a major version of Microsoft SQL, new licenses of PDM Professional will not include any Microsoft SQL instance, and it will need to be sourced elsewhere.

 There are several versions of Microsoft SQL Server, and the right version for you depends on what version of SOLIDWORKS PDM licenses you have.

 PDM Processor Site License (PSL) or individual Client Access Licenses (CAL) require a license of Microsoft SQL Server of one kind or another.
-Each PSL equals four SQL processor core licenses, while each PDM Editor, PDM Contributor, PDM Viewer, SWE Professional, SWE 3D, SWE Schematic, or SWE Schematic Professional license require one SQL CAL license.
+Each PSL equals four SQL processor core licenses, while each PDM Editor, PDM Contributor, PDM Viewer, SWE Professional, SWE 3D, SWE Schematic, or SWE Schematic Professional license requires one SQL CAL license.

 If you have two PSL PDM licenses, you will need eight SQL Core licenses.
 If you have four PDM Editor, two PDM Contributor, three PDM Viewer, three SWE Professional, and two SWE Schematic licenses, then you will need fourteen SQL CAL licenses.